expatfile/next-runtime-env/README.md

 Our approach is compatible with
 [static site generation][static-generation-link] and supports middleware.

+> 🏗️ We are actively working on supporting the new App directory and Server
+> Components released in Next.js 13.

 ### Getting started 🚀

 1. Add the following lines to your `next.config.js`: